 Bageterie Boulevard

 The Bageterie Boulevard chain make great sandwiches, to order, with either grilled or cold fillings.
 My tip: something from the Chef Menu.
-They get a local or international chef to create a couple of baguette recipe.
+They get a local or international chef to create a couple of baguette recipes.
 The chef menu changes seasonally 3 or 4 times a year.

 Garage